 Can I run a manual scan while automatic scans are enabled?

-You’ve now configured automatic scheduled scans to keep your cookie data up to date.
-WPConsent runs background scans at your chosen interval, so you don’t have to remember to scan manually after every site change.
+That's it!
+You've now configured automatic scheduled scans to keep your cookie data up to date.
+WPConsent runs background scans at your chosen interval, optionally keeps your banner in sync with newly detected services, and can notify you by email when something changes.
+Next, read about scanning your website to learn how to tune which pages are scanned.